 Warsaw, Poland – Five teenage girls died yesterday after a fire broke out at an Escape Room game in the city of Koszalin in northern Poland.
 All aged 15, the victims were thought to have been celebrating a birthday when the fire broke out at around 5 p.m..
 A 25-year-old-man was also seriously injured in the blaze and has been hospitalized.

-While the cause of the fire is not yet known, officials are carrying out safety checks on every escape room in the country, reports the BBC.
+While the cause of the fire is not yet known, officials are carrying out safety checks on every escape room in Poland, reports the BBC.

 A spokesman for regional firefighters said the bodies were found in a room that was near the blaze but was not directly hit by it.
 According to the Polish state news agency PAP, the girls died from carbon monoxide asphyxiation.

 After President Andrzej Duda on Twitter called the deaths of the five young girls a “crushing tragedy”, Koszalin’s mayor, Piotr Jedlinski, announced that Sunday would be a day of mourning in the city.